nesterone/myslides/grunt/README.md

     {src: ['foo/this.js', 'foo/that.js', 'foo/the-other.js'], dest: ...}
     // Or you can generalize with a glob pattern:
     {src: 'foo/th*.js', dest: ...}
     // This single node-glob pattern:
     {src: 'foo/{a,b}*.js', dest: ...}
     // Could also be written like this:
     {src: ['foo/a*.js', 'foo/b*.js'], dest: ...}

-    ...

     // Templates may be used in filepaths or glob patterns:
     {src: ['src/<%= basename %>.js'], dest: 'build/<%= basename %>.min.js'}
-    // But they may also reference file lists defined elsewhere in the config:
-    {src: ['foo/*.js', '<%= jshint.all.src %>'], dest: ...}

 ```
 ###Configuting Tasks (few notes)